-IPTV - Is a subset of CTV.
-The delivery of premium video / TV content over the internet rather than through traditional, terrestrial, satellite or cable television formats.
-It offers the ability to stream live or on-demand content via a connected device.
+A subset of CTV.
+Internet Protocol television is the delivery of TV content over Internet Protocol (IP) networks (i.e. a closed, proprietary and optimised network).
+In contrast to delivery through traditional terrestrial, satellite and cable TV formats, IPTV offers the ability to stream live or on-demand content via a connected device.